Lutheran Student Movement – USA: Structure

-LSM-USA is a self-governing student organization within the Evangelical Lutheran Church of America.
-A National Council, made up of sixteen elected voting members and five non-voting members, meets throughout year to oversee organizational business and allow for National Council members to support one another in their ministry.
-The Council consists of the President; the Vice President, who also serves as the LSM-USA liaison to the ELCA's Lutheran Youth Organization (LYO); the Advocate for Diversity and Service Learning; an intern, a non-voting member who is paid for by the ELCA; presidents of the thirteen different regions; a web specialist; a liaison from the board of the LYO; and a national staff advisor, usually the campus minister of a university-based Lutheran campus ministry.
+LSM-USA is a self-governing student organization within the ELCA.
+A national council, made up of sixteen elected voting members and five non-voting members, meets throughout year to oversee organizational business and allow for council members to support one another in their ministry.
+The council consists of the president; the vice president, who also serves as the LSM-USA liaison to the ELCA's Lutheran Youth Organization (LYO); the Advocate for Diversity and Service Learning; an intern, who is a non-voting member paid by the ELCA; presidents of the thirteen different regions; a web specialist; a liaison from the board of the LYO; and a national staff advisor, usually the campus minister of a university-based Lutheran campus ministry.

-Decision-making authority rests first with the body of LSM-USA gathered annually in plenary sessions at the National Gathering; then with the National Council when it gathers in session twice annually; and finally with the three national officers in between those meetings.
-National officers are elected at the National Gathering by all present voting members, while regional officers are elected individually by their regions at different points throughout the year.
-All elected members of the National Council serve one-year calendar year terms.
-Other work of the organization is often done through specially designated ad hoc committees that are filled by students and campus ministry advisors who are selected through an application process involving review by the National Officers, and who report to the National Council, from which they derive their constitutional authority.
+Decision-making authority rests first with the body of LSM-USA gathered annually in plenary sessions at the national gathering; then with the national council when it gathers in session twice annually; and finally with the three national officers in between those meetings.
+National officers are elected at the national gathering by all present voting members, while regional officers are elected individually by their regions at different points throughout the year.
+All elected members of the national council serve one-year calendar year terms.
+Other work of the organization is often done through specially designated ad hoc committees that are filled by students and campus ministry advisors who are selected through an application process involving review by the national officers, and who report to the national council, from which they derive their constitutional authority.